Board of Trustees appoints new officers and members

 Washington is an instructor for the Moreau first-year student experience course and advisor to the First Gen Careers Initiative.
 He is an advocate for diverse student-led clubs and organizations on campus.
 He is also serving on strategic framework committees during the 2022-2023 academic year as part of the university’s strategic planning process.

 Originally from Nashville, Washington received his communication and marketing degree from Union, where he also competed on the men’s basketball team.
-He has a master’s degree from Ball State University in public relations, and doctorate in higher educational leadership and policy studies at the University of Kansas.
+He has a master’s degree from Ball State University in public relations and a doctorate in higher educational leadership and policy studies at the University of Kansas.

 Treasurer